kbilsted/StatePrinter/README.md

-## Configuration
+# 2 Configuration

 Now, this is the fun part.
 Most of the inner workings of the StatePrinter is configurable.
-The configuration can be broken down to three parts
+The configuration can be broken down to three parts each of which represents a sub-process of the state printer.
+Since the configuration is made through code, we'll just as well explain the interfaces.

 * `IFieldHarvester` deals with how/which fields are harvested from types.
 E.g. only public fields are printed.
 * `IValueConverter` handles Which types are converted into "simple values".
 Eg. the decimal type contains a lot of internal stuff, and usually we only want to get the numeric value printed.
 Or maybe you annotate enum values preser those values printed.
 * `IOutputFormatter` deals with turning tokens (internal representation of the object state) into a string form.

-### FILO configuration - First In, Last Out
+## 2.1 FILO configuration - First In, Last Out

 The stateprinter has a configuration object that for the most cases be initialized with default behaviour.
 Don't worry about what they are, since you can easily re-configure the before use.
 This is due to the FILO principle.
 The StatePrinter retrieved configuration items in the reverse order they are added and stops when the first match has been found.
 The defaults are thus a cusion, a nice set of fall-back values.